31 March 2020

 Le traiteur

 French traiteurs are said to be frequented primarily by a discerning elderly clientèle, and feature delicacies from entrées to desserts, making them an overlooked - and welcome - meal alternative.
-A google "search nearby" around an address should reveal where they are hiding - but be sure and call first to make sure they're still in business! - BPJ
+A google "search nearby" around an address should reveal where they are hiding - but be sure and call first to confirm that they are still in business! - BPJ

 27 March 2020